MichaelJCompton/GraphSchemaClients/README.md

 }
 ```

-Initialise the client with the same schema: e.g.
+Add the client into the dependency injection container with the same schema: e.g.

 ```
 var httpClient = new HttpClient();
 httpClient.BaseAddress = new System.Uri("http://something/graphql");

-var graphqlClient = new GraphQLClient(httpClient);
-graphqlClient.WithSchema(...schema string...);
+...

+services.AddGraphQLClient<IGraphQLClient, GraphQLClient>(
+                httpClient,
+                ...schema string...,
+                new [] { "...models namespace..." });
 ```

 Then you can make generic typed calls to the GraphQL backend.
 The general format is